 3. Shut off and drain outdoor hose bibs

-4. Keep your thermostat at 55°F minimum
+4. Keep thermostat at 55°F minimum

 5. Open cabinet doors under sinks on exterior walls